barstoolbluz/xplatform-cli-tools/README.md

 - **Content-addressed storage**.
 Multiple versions of packages with conflicting dependencies can coexist in the same environment;
 - **Reproducibility**.
 The same environment can be reused across development, CI, and production;
 - **Deterministic builds**.
 The same inputs always produce identical outputs for a given architecture, regardless of when or where builds occur;
 - **World's largest collection of packages**.
-Access to over 150,000 packages—and millions of historical package-version combinations—from [Nixpkgs](https://github.com/NixOS/nixpkgs).
+Access to over 150,000 packages—and millions of package-version combinations—from [Nixpkgs](https://github.com/NixOS/nixpkgs).

 ## Prerequisites